DanielBelovol/GameUniversity/readme.md

 7. When you win, the result (difficulty and attempts) is saved in your game history.

 ## 📊 Statistics
-The `/stats` command displays your last 5 games, sorted by the fewest attempts.
+The `/stats` command displays your top 5 games, sorted by the fewest attempts.

 ## How to start a game?
 You need to compile and start your project with these commands: